SimFL-Lab/SimFL-Lab.github.io/_pages/research.md

 [2] J. Lee, Y. Kim and S. Hong, "Modelling a batch assorting operation for an autonomous cart in a parallel-aisle order assorting system," 2019 IEEE 15th International Conference on Automation Science and Engineering (CASE), 2019, pp. 60-65, doi: 10.1109/COASE.2019.8843189.

-[3] J Park, HY Fibrianto, S Hong "Order Batching and sequencing in a sequential zone order picking system with consideration of workload balance" Proceedings of the IISE Annual Conference & Expo 2022 (Accepted)
+[3] Jeongwon Park, H. Y. Fibrianto, Soondo Hong, "Order Batching and sequencing in a sequential zone order picking system with consideration of workload balance" Proceedings of the IISE Annual Conference & Expo 2022 (Accepted)

 ## Project